-Learn 4 simply steps for setting up a rapid reduction guide layout on your custom fishing rod.
+Learn 4 simple steps for setting up a rapid reduction guide layout on your custom fishing rod.

 How to Assemble Rapid Reduction with K-Guides

 While this guide concept works best with braid, rapid reduction isn’t as hard a concept as many rod builders assume.

 The basic rod building principle behind rapid reduction layouts is that it brings the best of the micro movement and new guide concepts to dramatically improve performance.
 Boosting casting distance and accuracy while also increasing the rod’s overall performance, the rapid reduction layout brings serious benefits to your fishing.